 Call this method when the visitor hands their payment information and pays the given amount in your local currency.
 The visitor is converted to a customer.

-The goal is to make an optimal experience for all product pages, not for the individual ones
+The goal is to optimize the layout for all these pages, and not for the individual ones.

 You can truncate paths with a shorten parameter as follows:

 You can provide multiple paths by separating them with a space character.
 For example: